AndrewAltimit/Neural-Net-REST-API-AWS/README.md

 5. Create a new stack in CloudFormation and upload the provided template and create with default settings.

 6. Try it out by issuing a POST request to your new API Gateway endpoint titled "Get_Scene API".

-I recommend using Postman.
+    I recommend using Postman with the configuration described below.
+For the mode - use either "FCNN" (Fully Connected Neural Network) or "CNN" (Convolutional Neural Network).
+Provide the image as a Base64 encoded string.

 ****POST Message Body****